 If you have irritable bowel syndrome (IBS), you know the discomfort and disruption it can cause.
 IBS is a chronic condition that affects your large intestine.
 It's very common, especially in women, affecting about twice as many women as men.

 IBS is often confused with inflammatory bowel disease (IBD).
 Although some of the symptoms are similar, there are differences between the two conditions.
 IBD refers to chronic swelling or inflammation, and IBS is non-inflammatory.
 It’s also possible to have both of these conditions at the same time.
 Signs and symptoms of IBS usually come and go in most people and may include:

 IBS symptoms do not cause any permanent damage to your intestines or increase your risk of colorectal cancer.
 To be diagnosed with IBS, you should be experiencing symptoms at least three times a month for a minimum of six months.

 Doctors aren’t sure what causes IBS, but it may be caused by several factors, including sensitivity to certain foods, bacterial overgrowth or abnormal movements in the colon and small intestines.
 While it hasn’t been proven, there may also be a genetic link.

 Treating IBS is about keeping your symptoms at bay, so you can live your life without embarrassing interruptions.
-Often times symptoms can be controlled by making lifestyle changes, like eating high-fiber foods, drinking lots of water, exercising regularly and getting enough sleep.
+Often times symptoms can be controlled by making lifestyle changes, like:

 You may want to avoid foods that cause gas like carbonated beverages and certain vegetables.
 Some people with IBS seem to improve by eliminating gluten from their diet.
 A Mercy dietitian can help you with menu planning and tips on eating healthy.